 Deborah Levy is the author of seven novels, including Beautiful Mutants, Swallowing Geography, The Unloved, Billy and Girl, Swimming Home and Hot Milk, and two volumes of memoir, Things I Don’t Want to Know and The Cost of Living.
 Both Swimming Home and Hot Milk were shortlisted for the Man Booker Prize.
 Her short story […]

-Ann Cleeves is the author of over 30 critically acclaimed novels and was awarded the highest accolade in crime writing, the CWA Diamond Dagger, in 2017.
-She created the popular detectives Vera Stanhope and Jimmy Perez, who can now be found on television in ITV’s Vera and BBC One’s Shetland.
-The TV series, and the […]
+Ann Cleeves is the bestselling author of more than thirty-five critically acclaimed novels, and in 2017 was awarded the highest accolade in crime writing, the CWA Diamond Dagger.
+She is the creator of popular detectives Vera Stanhope, Jimmy Perez, and Matthew Venn, who can be found on television’s Vera, Shetland, and The Long Call.
+The […]